resolve109/study-aws-sa/aws-study-guide.md

   - Reduces bandwidth limitations and improves performance for large data transfers
   - Ideal for transferring time-sensitive data to Amazon S3
   - Separates backup traffic from regular internet usage to minimize impact on users
+- **Cost Optimization Options**:
+  - For connections with low utilization (e.g., less than 10% usage of a 1 Gbps connection), consider a hosted connection with lower capacity
+  - Contact an AWS Direct Connect Partner to order a hosted connection (e.g., 200 Mbps) tailored to actual usage requirements
+  - Hosted connections provide the same security benefits as dedicated connections but at lower costs when full capacity isn't needed
+  - More cost-effective than maintaining a full 1 Gbps connection when only a fraction of the capacity is utilized
+  - Better than connection sharing, which doesn't fundamentally address low utilization issues

 ### AWS Global Accelerator
 - **Key Features**: